MC42/hi-im.kim/writing/pmmm/sous-chef.md

 *Did... she really need my help those loops ago?
 Did she really need an assistant, or was she trying to make me stick around?*

-Homura nodded, her body moving in calculated, precise ways that Mami recognized as her best attempt at emotional distancing.
+Homura nodded, her body moving in calculated, precise ways that Mami recognized as emotional distancing.
+She was *disassociating.*

 So she let her recede to the couch, occuping as small a spot as she could on the far side of the room.